 Well, spend some time reading the information here on Basic Blog Tips, this is where you can find answers to all of those questions and more.

 When babies achieve the first step, they work towards the next steps to be able to walk or run, maybe with the help of parents, but the babies also work hard and sometimes they even fall down too.
+I'm sure that you can relate to this experience on your blogging journey thus far.

-So, now If you’ve hit the target of your first step goals, start to increase them and double the numbers for your next step.
+So, now if you've hit the target of your first step goals, start to increase them and double the numbers for your next step.

 For newborns to blogging setting realistic blogging goals can be the key to keep your sanity.
 It's really great to have lofty ambitions and to keep them in mind daily.
 It might be a small accomplishment that will keep you going everyday, and then it starts to get easier to keep the momentum moving forward for your blog.